-Unlike a technical cooperation project and developmental study, when a counterpart of an individual expert or an official who is involved in an individual project such as an in-country training, Japan Overseas Cooperation Volunteer (JOCV), or JICA Partnership Program (JPP), is sent to Japan, it is required in the same manner as Option 7 to issue an official request for an individual program of Country-focused Training and to conclude an international agreement to implement the program.
+Unlike technical cooperation projects and developmental studies, when counterparts of individual experts or officials involved in individual projects such as in-country trainings, Japan Overseas Cooperation Volunteers (JOCV), or JICA Partnership Programs (JPP) is sent to Japan, it is required in the same manner as Option 7 to issue an official request for an individual program of Country-focused Training and to conclude an international agreement to implement the program.
 In such cases, Group and Region-Focused Training Programs are also very beneficial.
 Particularly for the Senior Volunteer of Japan Overseas Cooperation Volunteer (JOCV), or JICA Partnership Program (JPP), we presume that there is significant potential need for these kinds of training programs in Japan.

-In the case of Group and Region-Focused Training Programs, since partner countries sometimes autonomously select applying organizations and personnel, an intention of Japanese side may not be reflected.
-Nevertheless, when the Japanese side is able to negotiate with concerned organizations and personnel for the selection of an applying organization, it would be advisable to use the program effectively.
+In the case of Group and Region-Focused Training Programs, although partner countries can sometimes autonomously select applicant organizations and personnel without the intention of the Japanese side, when Japan is able to participate in the selection of applicants, it is recommended to effectively participate in the negotiation to realize desired selection results.